 If you or someone in your family suffers from allergies, both Nasonex and Claritin have allergy alerts that tell you the level of pollen in your designated area and even what they are.
-I find this very useful in tracking down why and how I am feeling.
-It would be especially good if your kids have allergies and you don't.

 Lots of people will suffer from seasonal allergies this time of year.
 I save more than half on the purchase of my allergy medicines.
 I buy the generic, always!
 I purchase them at the Dollar General or at SAV-A-LOT.